 The Problem With Machine Learning In Healthcare

-Recently an article by the Wall Street Journal has been floating around online that discussed how models will run the world.
-I believe there is a lot of truth to that.
-Machine learning algorithms and models are becoming both ubiquitous and more trusted across industries.
-This, in turn, will lead us as humans spending less time questioning the output and simply allowing the system to tell us the answer.
-We already rely on companies like Google, Facebook, and Amazon to inform us of ideas for dates, friends birthdays and what the best products are.
+An article from the Wall Street Journal has been floating around online recently, discussing how models will run the world.
+I believe there’s a lot of truth in that.
+Machine learning algorithms and models are becoming ubiquitous and are increasingly trusted across industries.
+This, in turn, will lead us to spend less time questioning the output of these algorithms and simply let the system give us the answer.
+We already rely on companies like Google, Facebook, and Amazon to inform us of ideas for dates, friend’s birthdays and what the best products are.
 Some of us don’t even think twice when it comes to the answers we receive from these companies.

-As a data engineer who works in healthcare, this is both exciting, and terrifying.
-In the past year and a half, I have spent my time developing several products to help healthcare professionals make better decisions.
-Specifically targeting healthcare quality, fraud, and drug misuse.
+As a data engineer who works in healthcare, this is both exciting and terrifying.
+Over the past year and a half, I have spent my time developing several products to help healthcare professionals make better decisions, specifically targeting healthcare quality, fraud, and drug misuse.

 How will this influence the patient treatment?

 Will this improve the long-term health of a population?

 In my mind, most hospitals are run like businesses, but there is some hope that their goal isn’t always just the bottom line.
 My hope is that they are trying to serve their patients and communities first.
 If that is the case, then the algorithms and models we build can’t just be focused on the bottom line (as they often are in other industries).
 Instead, they need to consider how things will impact the patient, how they may impact their overall health, how this metric could change the behavior of a doctor, in a potentially negative way.

 For instance, the Washington Health Alliance, which does a great job at reporting on various methods to help improve healthcare from a cost as well as a care perspective, wrote a report focused on improving healthcare cost by reducing wasteful procedures.
 That’s a great idea!